-6 Timeliness and punctuality The statistics are published 7 months after the end of the reference period.
+6 Timeliness and punctuality

+The statistics are published 7 months after the end of the reference period.
 No preliminary figures are published.
 Results are published in September, where the reference period is January (and, for some variables, the previous calendar year).

-6.1 Timeliness and time lag - final results The statistics are published 7 months after the end of the reference period.
+6.1 Timeliness and time lag - final results

+The statistics are published 7 months after the end of the reference period.
 No preliminary figures are published.
 Results are published in September, where the reference period is January (and, for some variables, the previous calendar year).

+6.2 Punctuality

-6.2 Punctuality The statistics are usually published without delay in relation to the scheduled date.
+The statistics are usually published without delay in relation to the scheduled date.
 This also applies to data transmissions to Eurostat.

+7 Comparability

-7 Comparability The survey is harmonized with the EU model questionnaire, which is used in most member states.
-7.1 Comparability - geographical The survey is harmonized with the EU model questionnaire, which is used in most member states, and the results are therefore generally comparable.
-7.2 Comparability over time By comparisons over time, the following changes should be taken into account.
-Enterprise size classes covered in the survey over time - 2019: 10+ employees and 5-9 employees (enterprises with 5-9 employees received a reduced version of the questionnaire) - 2018: 10+ employees - 2017: 10+ employees - 2016: 10+ employees and 5-9 employees - 2004-2015: 10+ employees - 2000-2002: 5+ employees - 1999: 10+ employees - 1998: 20+ employees Notable changes in the industry coverage.
+The survey is harmonized with the EU model questionnaire, which is used in most member states.
+A large number of questions in the survey are replaced annually, so there is not a continuous time series for all the results.

+7.1 Comparability - geographical

+The survey is harmonized with the EU model questionnaire, which is used in most member states, and the results are therefore generally comparable.

+7.2 Comparability over time

+By comparisons over time, the following changes should be taken into account.
+The StatBank, have results from 2004 onwards for enterprises with at least 10 full-time employees.

+Enterprise size classes covered in the survey over time

+- 2020: 10+ employees

+- 2019: 10+ employees and 5-9 employees (enterprises with 5-9 employees received a reduced version of the questionnaire)

+- 2018: 10+ employees

+- 2017: 10+ employees

+- 2016: 10+ employees and 5-9 employees

+- 2004-2015: 10+ employees

+- 2000-2002: 5+ employees

+- 1999: 10+ employees

+- 1998: 20+ employees

+Notable changes in the industry coverage.
 The financial sector is only included in 2005-2010.

 Weighting results: The published results in 1998 and 1999 were not raised to the total population at the publishing.
 Figures from 1999 have subsequently been raised for later publications.

 7.3 Coherence - cross domain Statistics Denmark also produces statistics on the ICT usage by households and individuals.
 7.4 Coherence - internal A number of checks and validation mechanisms as well as reporting aides for the reporter's understanding of the questionnaire are built into the digital form.
 This includes among other things checks on sum totals of quantitative fields (e.g. that reported percentages add to 100 per cent) as well as filter and routing mechanisms (e.g. so that information cannot be reported in fields, where the enterprise should not provide any information).
-8 Accessibility and clarity News from Statistics Denmark and the annual publication.
-The main results are available in Danish on Statistics Denmark's homepage at the address Statistics Denmark's homepage.
+8 Accessibility and clarity News from Statistics Denmark and the main results are available in Danish on Statistics Denmark's homepage at the address Statistics Denmark's homepage.
 8.1 Release calendar The publication date appears in the release calendar.
 The date is confirmed in the weeks before.
 8.2 Release calendar access The Release Calender can be accessed on our English website: Release Calender.
 8.3 User access Statistics are always published at 8:00 a.m. at the day announced in the release calendar.
 No one outside of Statistics Denmark can access the statistics before they are published.
 8.4 News release Most recent publications can be found at Most recent publications.
+8.5 Publications No scheduled publications for the 2020 survey.
+Two NYT articles are scheduled in 2020.
+The main results are available in Danish on Statistics Denmark's homepage Statistics Denmark's homepage.